Help with landlord claims

 Damp and mould in your rented property?

 Damp and mould are common problems in rented properties.
-Whether you or the landlord are responsible for fixing mould or damp problems depends on the type of damp it is and what caused it.
+Whether you or the landlord is responsible for fixing mould or damp problems depends on the type of damp it is and what caused it.

 If the disrepair is serious enough, the council will serve your landlord with a legal notice to carry out the repairs.